 I love to order Chicken Francaise when I go out to dinner but would never attempt to make it at home especially mid week when I don't have a lot of time to cook.

-I got this Lemon-Caper Chicken Thighs Recipe from my Weight Watchers Group and it only takes about 5 minutes to prep which is my kind of weeknight recipe.
+I got this Lemon Pepper Boneless Chicken Thighs Recipe with capers from my Weight Watchers Group and it only takes about 5 minutes to prep which is my kind of weeknight recipe.

 How does it taste?